vim4007/C.difficile_Protection/analysis/fig5/README.md

 ### Step 1 — Per-plate growth scoring: `analyze_biolog_plate.m`

 Processes a single BIOLOG PM1 plate file and returns a binary growth call for each of the 95 carbon sources.
-For each plate it subtracts the first (T0) reading from every well to remove baseline offset, fits a linear mixed-effects model of absorbance over time (`AbsorbanceminusT0 ~ Time*Names + (Time|Well)`), and flags a carbon source as supporting growth when its time-by-metabolite interaction is significantly positive after Bonferroni correction (threshold = 0.05/95).
+For each plate it subtracts the first (T0) reading from every well to remove baseline offset, fits a linear mixed-effects model of absorbance over time (`AbsorbanceminusT0 ~ Time*Names + (Time|Well)`), and flags a carbon source as supporting growth when the coefficient associated with metabolite and the coefficient with time-by-metabolite interaction is significantly positive after Bonferroni correction (threshold = 0.05/95).
 Two quality-control checks are printed automatically: the positive control (a-D-Glucose) is expected to score 1 and the negative control 0.

 ### Step 2 — Batch processing and replicate handling: `run_biolog_folders.m`